Vroom vroom, motherfucker.

 Q: Do I really need to hardcap Vire's Might and all of its modifiers?

-A: No, but it’s highly recommended that you hardcap at least Vire’s Might and Volcanic Stride, since that is where most of our damage comes from.
+A: No, but it's highly recommended that you hardcap at least Vire's Might and Volcanic Stride, since that is where most of our damage comes from.
 Tectonic Shift is less important since it has breakpoints at levels 12/15/18/22.
-Getting 18 points instead of 22 points means an increase of less than 0.1s cooldown, which is almost unnoticeable most of the time.
-For this reason, Kubacabra Chausses and M. Menhirian can be replaced (although they provide other good bonuses for their slots as well).
+Getting 18 points instead of 22 points means an increase of less than 0.1s cooldown, which is noticeable but not build-breaking.
+For this reason, Kubacabra's Chausses and M. Menhirian can be replaced (although they provide other good bonuses for their slots as well).

-Q: Why not invest into CDR for more uptime on Mirror/Ascension?
+Q: Why not invest into CDR for more uptime on Mirror of Ereoctes/Ascension?

 Credits & Changelog

-Once again thanks to x1x1x1x2 for making the original build guide, and thanks to Crate for making the Vanquisher set and this game.
+Thanks to Crate for making the Vanquisher’s set and this game.
 Definitely the most fun I’ve had playing an ARPG in a while.